ThijmenDam/BarTranslate/README.md

 Feel free to [share your ideas](https://github.com/ThijmenDam/BarTranslate/discussions)!

-* A quick and easily accessible interface for Google Translate.
+* A quick and easily accessible interface for your preferred translation provider:
+    * Google Translate.
+    * DeepL Translate.
 * Available for MacOS, Windows and Linux.
 * Configurable hotkeys to:
     * Toggle the app.